-- Proof of having contracted a valid insurance in Spain with health coverage, accidents and civil liability.
+- Proof of having contracted a valid insurance in Spain with health, accidents and repatriation coverage.

 Once the application is received and the documentation provided is checked, the International Relations Office (ORI) of the Universidade de Vigo will send the applicant a welcome email with his/her attached Acceptance Letter.

 If your home university does not have an exchange agreement with University of Vigo and you would still like to study at UVigo for a term or a whole academic year, then you may do so by applying as a visiting international student.